ibm-cloud-docs/Backup/ts-missingServer0PW.md

 5. Click Save.

 If this action does not fix the issue, remove the Backup agent from the server and install the newest version.
-Follow the instructions that are appropriate for your OS:
+Follow the instructions that are appropriate for your OS.
 - [Installing the backup client in Linux&reg;](/docs/Backup?topic=Backup-InstallinLinux)
 - [Installing the backup client in Windows&reg;](/docs/Backup?topic=Backup-InstallinWindows)